 Comparing the salary costs of Practice 3 to those in Practice 2 and Practice1 indicates that Practice 3’s compensation costs per hour are higher in most instances, which is mostly attributable to bonus costs related to higher billable hours for A1, A2, and A5 (see sample worksheets).
 In this example, Practice 3 can tailor its cost structure to its economic drivers.

-Ultimately tying compensation to profits contributed allows these three very different practices to coexist in the same firm with each having the opportunity to practice efficiently and be rewarded accordingly.
+Ultimately, tying compensation to profits contributed allows these three very different practices to coexist in the same firm, with each having the opportunity to practice efficiently and be rewarded accordingly.

-As mentioned earlier, performance per hour data supported by a quality cost allocation system enables measuring performance in several ways.
+As mentioned earlier, performance per-hour data supported by a quality cost allocation system enables measuring performance in several ways.
 Consider the following performance per hour by associate comparison:

 These data quickly indicate where improvement opportunities exist.
-Peer comparisons on a line item basis provide insights based on real examples occurring within the same firm.
+Peer comparisons on a line item basis provide insights based on real examples within the same firm.

 Outside benchmarks, while useful when reliable, are subject to interpretation, inconsistent cost groupings, and varied practice areas.

-Developing these data internally enables a firm to create unique best practices, which could lead to a market advantage.
+Developing these data internally enables a firm to create unique best practices,